golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 Because those commands are sent as ExeScripts to the underlying Golem Activity, the main issue currently is that any error while executing such a command is treated as a failure of the activity in question and both the activity and the agreement are immediately terminated by the provider.

-As a work-around, one could e.g. bundle and start an SSH daemon in your image and connect to it using a [TCP proxy](/docs/creators/dapps/creating-golem-dapps#tcp-proxy).
+As a work-around, one could e.g. bundle and start an SSH service in your image and connect to it using a [TCP proxy](/docs/creators/dapps/creating-golem-dapps#tcp-proxy).

 For an illustration of such usage, please refer to the following `yapapi` SSH connection example: